vipulpathak113/FrontendInterviewQuestions/README.md

 ---------------------------------------------------------------------------------------------------------------------
 -- webAPI
  APIs that are built into the browser and provide native features that can also be used in a web app.
+Provide an interface for websites and client applications to have data access.

 ----------------------------------------------------------------------------------------------------
 -- doctype: